 The spatial scope of Task 2c is limited to representative index sites in tributaries identified as being potential or important sources of recruitment for Peace River fish populations (Mainstream 2012).
-These include Maurice and Lynx creeks for Rainbow Trout, the Moberly River for Arctic Grayling, and Maurice, Lynx, and Farrell creeks and the Moberly and Halfway rivers for Kokanee (Table 2).
+These include tributaries of the Halfway River for Bull Trout, Maurice and Lynx creeks for Rainbow Trout, the Moberly River for Arctic Grayling, and Maurice, Lynx, and Farrell creeks and the Moberly and Halfway rivers for Kokanee (Table 2).
 To maintain consistency with baseline data (Mainstream 2009), sampling in Maurice and Lynx creeks will be limited to the first approximately 2 km lengths of each creek located immediately upstream of the Peace River.
 Sampling for Arctic Grayling in the Moberly River will extend from the Peace River or Site C Reservoir, depending of the study year, upstream to Moberly Lake, as Mainstream (2012) indicated that Arctic Grayling use much of the Moberly River and may contribute to reservoir recruitment.